Achievable logoAchievable logo

 New price = $125 / 1.25 = $100 per share

 Stock splits work the same way.
-Again, visit the common stock section on stock splits if you need to thoroughly review the adjustment process.
+If you need a full review, revisit the common stock section on stock splits and the adjustment process.

 An investor purchases 500 shares of AAPL stock at $200.
 Several months later, AAPL performs a 4:1 forward stock split.
 What is the investor’s adjusted cost basis?